kiwipom/billboard/README.md

  - PropertyChanged.Fody - because manual INPC is silly
  - Toast/Tile notifications - task reminders
- - Touch - can i leverage OOTB stuff or do I need to craft up something custom?
  - Dogfood the Telerik Metro controls - Date Picker, Charts, sliders etc
- - sqlite backing store - could be a fair bit of analytics to track
- - syncing between devices - how should i do that with an file-based db?
+ - syncing data between devices
  - testing - what can I show off?

+### Spike tasks:

+ - settle on a colour scheme for the app
+ - Touch - can i leverage OOTB stuff or do I need to craft up something custom?
+ - sqlite backing store - i've heard people have had issues with this
  - dogfood some side-projects - AsyncErrorHandler, HAMMER.Pants
+ - Mockup screenshots (if possible)